rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 * {{% a_blank "Redux Observable" "https://github.com/redux-observable/redux-observable" %}} - Observables
 * {{% a_blank "Redux Loop" "https://github.com/redux-loop/redux-loop" %}} - Elm Effects

 As a beginner, it makes sense to stick with Redux Thunk.
 As you advance in the ecosystem, you could have a look at other libraries.
 Redux Saga is one of the most adopted approaches.
-But also Observables are used more often.
+But Observables are also used more often.
 Overall the Redux ecosystem itself is a perfect place to explore the JavaScript ecosystem with all its different flavors.

 {{% chapter_header "Learn about implementation details of Redux" "redux-implementation" %}}

 The whole Redux source code isn't much to read.
-Once you are familiar with Redux, you should give it a shot to read the source code.
+Once you are familiar with Redux, you should give reading the source code a shot.

 In the beginning it may be easier to get started by watching the {{% a_blank "Getting Started with Redux" "https://egghead.io/courses/getting-started-with-redux" %}} video series by Dan Abramov.
 For instance, in one video he explains {{% a_blank "how to implement the createStore from scratch" "https://egghead.io/lessons/javascript-redux-implementing-store-from-scratch?course=getting-started-with-redux" %}}, while another one explains {{% a_blank "how to implement combineReducers from scratch" "https://egghead.io/lessons/javascript-redux-implementing-combinereducers-from-scratch?course=getting-started-with-redux" %}}.

-In the second video series {{% a_blank "Building React Applications with Idiomatic Redux" "https://egghead.io/courses/building-react-applications-with-idiomatic-redux" %}} by Dan Abramov you will learn {{% a_blank "how to implement an own middleware from scratch" "https://egghead.io/lessons/javascript-redux-wrapping-dispatch-to-log-actions" %}}.
+In the second video series {{% a_blank "Building React Applications with Idiomatic Redux" "https://egghead.io/courses/building-react-applications-with-idiomatic-redux" %}} by Dan Abramov you will learn {{% a_blank "how to implement your own middleware from scratch" "https://egghead.io/lessons/javascript-redux-wrapping-dispatch-to-log-actions" %}}.
 Once you have your own middleware implemented, you want to {{% a_blank "let your store know about it" "https://egghead.io/lessons/javascript-redux-the-middleware-chain" %}}.
 After that you get to know that there is already a Redux helper {{% a_blank "applyMiddleware" "https://egghead.io/lessons/javascript-redux-applying-redux-middleware" %}} to wire all your middleware to your store.

-Both video series will not only help you to learn Redux, they will also help you to learn about the inner workings of Redux.
+Both video series will not only help you to learn Redux, they will also help you learn about the inner workings of Redux.
 After that you are prepared to dive into the {{% a_blank "source code" "https://github.com/reactjs/redux/tree/master/src" %}} of Redux to learn about its implementation details.

 {{% header_with_anchor "Tips for Testing" "react-redux-testing" %}}

-There exist some tool combinations to test your JavaScript code nowadays.
-It can be Mocha/Chai or Karma/Jasmine.
-The latter can be found a lot when testing Angular code, the former you will find when testing React apps.
+There are some tool combinations that allow you to test your JavaScript code nowadays.
+These can be Mocha/Chai or Karma/Jasmine.
+The latter can often be found when testing Angular code, the former you will find when testing React apps.
 Airbnb introduced a popular library to test React components called {{% a_blank "enzyme" "https://github.com/airbnb/enzyme" %}}.
 Another way to test is {{% a_blank "Jest" "https://github.com/facebook/jest" %}} by Facebook.

 A lot of people think you should use one or the other, but you can use enzyme and Jest together.
 Especially the snapshot testing in Jest complements enzyme.
 Both libraries are the de facto standard in testing React applications. {{% a_blank "Sinon" "https://github.com/sinonjs/sinon" %}} is another great addition to spy, mock and stub functions in your tests.

-I can only recommend to read some articles about testing like the one by {{% a_blank "A. Sharif" "https://medium.com/javascript-inside/some-thoughts-on-testing-react-redux-applications-8571fbc1b78f#.xqqvl4os4" %}}.
+I can only recommend reading some articles about testing like the one by {{% a_blank "A. Sharif" "https://medium.com/javascript-inside/some-thoughts-on-testing-react-redux-applications-8571fbc1b78f#.xqqvl4os4" %}}.

 {{% chapter_header "Unit test often, integration test rarely your components" "react-test-often" %}}